-The French tradition of serving this frangipane-filled tart on the Twelfth Day of Christmas or Epiphany Day has biblical origins and is a reference to the biblical three kings.
-A fève (bean) is traditionally baked in the galette, which is sliced with a piece for every person present plus an extra slice called part du Bon Dieu (God’s piece) or part de la Vierge (the Virgin Mary’s piece).
+The French tradition of serving this frangipane-filled tart on the Twelfth Day of Christmas or Epiphany Day has biblical origins and is a reference to the magi, or three kings.
+A fève (“bean”) is traditionally baked in the galette, which is sliced with a piece for every person present plus an extra slice called part du Bon Dieu (God’s piece) or part de la Vierge (the Virgin Mary’s piece).

-Over time the fève was replaced with a tiny figurine.
+Over time the fève was replaced with a tiny porcelain trinket or figurine.
 The person who receives the piece containing the fève is “crowned” king or queen for the day.
 The remaining piece, then called part du pauvre (poor man’s piece), was traditionally shared with a needy person.

 If you’re now in France, be sure to look in the windows of bake shops displaying these cakes.
 Bakeries sell them complete with paper crown and fève.
-Most sell the simple, traditional style of cake, but here’s what some of the best Paris pâtisseries are offering for l’Épiphanie: Dalloyau, Eric Kayser, Gérard Mulot, Hugo & Victor, Ladurée, Pierre Hermé and Dominique Saibron, to name just a few.
+Most sell the simple, traditional style of cake, but there are all kinds of contemporary, gourmet twists with different ingredients.
+Check out some of the Paris pâtisseries like Dalloyau, Gérard Mulot, Hugo & Victor, Christophe Michalak, Pierre Hermé, Yann Couvreur, and Sebastien Gaudard, to name just a few.